 Lug-less frames are constructed in a similar way with the tubes skilfully mitred by hand to ensure that they sit perfectly together before using brass to join the tubes in place, with the joins filed perfectly smooth to give a sleek and seamless appearance.
 A lugless option also offers more flexibility with design and geometry, without the restriction on angles of lugs on lugged frames.

-The braze-ons are then added according to the order – bottle cage bosses, cable stops or guides, rack eyes and gear lever bosses.
+The braze-ons are then added according to the order – bottle cage bosses, cable stops or guides, rack eyes and Ergo/STI bosses.
 Once the frame is complete and checked for track once more, it goes through for final checking with your chosen wheels and components before the finished frame is shot blasted clean and ready to go into the spray shop.